What to Know Before Visiting Sotogrande

 If you are looking to book a weekend getaway or an overnight stay slightly further down the coast, these are my definitive recommendations:

-- Marbella Club Hotel(Marbella): The definitive destination for classic, timeless Costa del Sol glamour.
+| Marbella | The absolute definitive destination for classic, timeless Costa del Sol high-end glamour and beachfront heritage. | Marbella Club Hotel |

-The Best Breakfast Spots
+The Best Breakfast & Coffee Spots in Sotogrande

-- Cafetería KE Sotogrande: An absolute Sotogrande institution right on the frontline of the marina.
+- KE Sotogrande: An absolute Sotogrande institution right on the frontline of the marina.
 KE remains my favourite spot to kickstart the day with a traditional tostada con tomate and a freshly brewed coffee.

 - Foodisiac: If you are craving a fantastic cooked international breakfast, this is the place to go.
 They also serve incredibly good croissants and artisanal bread, which are perfect to buy and take home with you.